AndrewStetsenko/volunteering-lessons/README.md

+Hey 👋

+My name is Andrew Stetsenko and I live in Ukraine.
+Before February 24th, I used to invest my time and effort into growing [Relocate.me](https://relocate.me), a niche job board for techies looking to relocate.
+Now, I’m busy helping my fellow citizens affected by Russia’s invasion.

 # 10 Lessons I’ve Learned after Three Months of Volunteering:

 1. To be an effective volunteer, understand what your ‘superpowers’ are and maximize them.